Cardiac Stress Test

 Stress can affect your body in many ways.
-By undergoing stress testing, your doctor can tell if your heart is being adversely affected by your day-to-day stresses.
+Cardiac stress tests such as Adenosine stress testing can tell your doctor if your heart is being adversely affected by your day-to-day stresses.

 You have probably heard that stress, broadly speaking, can affect your heart adversely.
 This fact encroaches upon the realm of “common knowledge," and you have probably heard as much from friends, family members, neighbors, and health care professionals alike.
 And while we are all exposed to certain types of stress in our daily lives, specific kinds of stress can pose serious concerns when it comes to the human heart.